MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ConfigAnalyzerPolicyRecommendation.md

 Get-ConfigAnalyzerPolicyRecommendation -RecommendedPolicyType Strict
 ```

-{{ Add example description here }}
+This example runs a comparison using the Strict preset security policy settings as a baseline.

 ## PARAMETERS

 ### -RecommendedPolicyType
-The RecommendedPolicyType parameter specifies the preset security policy.
+The RecommendedPolicyType parameter specifies the preset security policy that you want to use as a baseline.
 Valid values are:

 - Standard
 - Strict